-The DLR Space Administration is looking for innovative ideas and concepts leading to improved technologies, processes and applications by transferring expertise between space and other sectors.
-This year’s DLR Challenge focusses on:
+The Challenge of the DLR Space Administration was innovative ideas and concepts leading to improved technologies, processes, and applications by transferring expertise between space and other sectors.
+This year’s Challenge focussed on:

 The German ESA Business Incubation Centres (BICs) offer the only start-up programme in Germany that promotes company foundations based on technology transfers from and into the space sector from the initial phase up to the marketable product.
 In close collaboration with renowned partners the programme supports young companies for a period of up to two years.

 The start-ups receive financial and technical support as an incentive.